Kirk-Esterline/test-projects/README.md

 **How it works**
 This works by using the 'position' properties in CSS.
 By giving the containing div a postion of 'relative' it allowed descendant elements to be positioned in relation to that containing elements.
 When the 'span' element is offset from its original position, it is now positioned in relation to the containing div.

+A second method was added which uses Grid instead of position absolute to lay the two elements ontop of each other.
+By placing the two elements in column and row one they naturally get placed on top of each other.

 **Future Plans**
 The plan is to make this a custom WordPress plugin that can be added to images to display a chosen banner on the image.